 It happens to everyone every few years.
 A bad flu season hits.
 A bad bronchial infection makes the rounds.
 Somehow, you get sick.
 You are inevitably going to have to take a few days, call in sick and rest and recuperate.
 Your boss may get upset but what are you going to do?
 You are sick and not able to work.
 That is what sick pay is for after all.

 What happens if the sickness drags on for a while?
 What happens when you run out of sick time and cannot return to work?
 What happens when your employer starts getting angry about your time off?
 You may start to ask yourself, can you get fired from a job for being sick?

 Your Employer Cannot Fire You for Being Sick

 The question is simple: can my employer fire me for being sick?
 The short answer is no, but with some conditions.
 Let us get the most important piece of information out of the way.
-An employer cannot terminate an employee just for being sick.
+An employer cannot terminate an employee just for being sick or calling in sick.
 There are exceptions to this rule, such as if you are a food worker and have a communicable disease, in which case you can be terminated at no fault.

 But you cannot legally be let go from a job just for being sick.
 Now there are things an employer can do to protect themselves.
 If you have missed more than three days then your employer can, and should, ask for a doctor note’s stating you were under care and can now return to work.